 ([542, 111291, 14571], [81, 31847, 80, 5276])

-Count tokens for one page and the full context:
+Now, we count the tokens for one page and for the full context:

 len(encoding.encode(docs[0].page_content))